JanSeulin/clicker-game/README.md

 - Sometimes a second (and occasionally a third) purple rectangle pops up, but it's not a valid/clickable rectangle and therefore you'll lose a live if you click it.
 This happens specially after 50+ points where the speed increases significantly.
 - Sound effects don't play when the time between the same action is too low

+### Music

+Adam Sandler and the Chipmunks (Hollywood is Doomed) by [Gigakoops](https://gigakoops.bandcamp.com/) is licensed under a Attribution-NonCommercial-ShareAlike 4.0 International License.